markmatney/code4lib-socal-2023-slides/content.md

 ???

 * third-party Java library that implements a CIDR radix tree
-* seems to be common use case of trie, so impls in other languages should be available (hopefully)
+* seems to be common use case of trie, so hopeful that impls in other languages are available

 ---